 Ogilvy said his most famous headline took him 104 different drafts to write.
 I’m not saying you have to write hundreds of options, but the headline is important enough to deserve a chunk of your time.

-5. Select an SEO headline.
+5. Select an SEO-Friendly Headline

 People engage with content that inspires strong emotions, both positive and negative.
 Engagement helps your content spread and gives busy readers a reason to stop and pay attention.

-Set the right expectations.
+Set the Right Expectations

 Use plain language and as few words as possible to get your point across without losing people’s attention or getting cut off by mobile views.